ayte-io/java-function/README.md

 Subject for fast pace development and breaking changes until 1.0.0.
 No explicit documentation is needed, just check the classes.

+## Conventions

+- Remove all casts for end user where possible.
+- Expose all factory methods as `fromX`, and, if type erasure and semantics allow that, as overloaded `from`.
+- Interfaces do not hold anything but interface methods, all static methods and instances are placed in `Xs` class for `X` interface (e.g. `AsyncTask` and `AsyncTasks`).
+- All functions and operations offered by static methods are expressed as separate private classes, so entire composition may be readable from debugger or even from `.toString()` call.
+Such private classes should belong to `Xs` classes, unless they're tightly coupled with interface (e.g. are used in default methods).
+- Aim for getting rid of long and unpleasant everyday lambdas.
+- Be reasonable about performance and evade extra calls where possible.

 ## Licensing

 MIT / Ayte Labs, 2018